nathanlane/industrialpolicyclass/README.md

 - Week 9 - Lecture 4 -  Friday, 3.00–5.00pm (GMT)
 - Week 8 - Class 4 - __Saturday__, 10.30am–11.30am (GMT) _(Week 8 only)_

-I will also schedule revision sessions in Trinity Term for students who might want to talk through particular sample essay topics and to prepare for exams.
+I will also schedule revision sessions in Trinity Term for students who wish to talk through sample essay topics and to prepare for exams.
 These dates are TBD.
 Watch this space.

 ## Structure and Organization

 The module is composed of four blocks.
-Each block has a theme, which I cover in 1) the main two-hour lecture and 2) a supplementary one-hour class
+Each block has a theme.
+Main topics are covered in the main two-hour lecture; and the supplementary one-hour class will delve more in-depth into a topic.

 - __Block 1:__ Introducing the ideas of industrial policy and its relationship to industrial development.